You don't need a thousand makeup brushes or blending sponges If you’re like me then you have spent...

 Between mascaras and false lashes, lash lifts and eyelash extensions, many beauty products and services offer ways to enhance your eye look with long, voluminous lashes.
 Whereas lash extensions and strip lashes can amplify your look by adding false lashes, if you’re looking to supercharge your own lashes, a lash serum such as EyEnvy is a great option.
-This review was put together by Amanda Roberts, one of Ivonne Sanchez Beauty’s blog contributors.
+This review was put together by Amanda Roberts, one of IVONNE’s blog contributors.

 What are lash conditioner serums and what are they for?